jaywonchung/pegasus/README.md

 <h1>Pegasus: A Multi-Node Command Runner</h1>
 </div>

-Give me a bag of jobs and nodes.
-Then I run all of them.
+Run a list of commands on a set of SSH nodes.
+With a bit of optional parametrization.

 ## Demo